mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 ---
 layout: post
-title: "Interpretation of the Universe through Numbers"
+title: Interpretation of the Universe through Numbers
+published: true
 ---

 > *The laws of nature are but the mathematical thoughts of God.* —Euclid